screwdriver-cd/guide/docs/user-guide/configuration/workflow.md

                 - echo: echo hi
 ```

-If you have only a single job, then to make it detached you must provide an empty `requires`
+If you have only a single job, then to make it detached you must provide an empty `requires`.

 ```
 shared: